 - 72.7.1 Sanitation.
 Where a proposed use or a proposed building or structure involves the installation, extension, relocation or reconstruction of a private sewage disposal or water supply system, no application for Certificate of Zoning Compliance will be approved until plans for the system have been approved by the Connecticut River Area Health District; no Certificate of Zoning Compliance will be issued until the system has been completed and approved by the Connecticut River Area Health District or until the use or building or structure has been provided with connections to a public sanitary sewer or public water supply system. - 72.7.2 Conditions.
 Any maps, plans, documents, statements, and stipulations submitted to and approved by the Commission, Planning Commission or Board of Appeals in connection with any action of the Commission or Board, and any conditions of approval attached by the Commission or Board, will be conditions for approval of an application for Certificate of Zoning Compliance by the Enforcement Officer. - 72.7.3 Temporary Certificate.
-Upon certification by the Applicant that the public health and safety will not be impaired and that there will be compliance with all other laws pertaining to health and safety, the Enforcement Officer may issue a Temporary Certificate of Zoning Compliance having a duration of not more than six (6) months and renewable only for one additional six (6) month period, for the temporary use of land, buildings and other structures in the process of improvement and completion in accordance with an approved application. - 72.7.4 Other Permits.
+Upon certification by the Applicant that the public health and safety will not be impaired and that there will be compliance with all other laws pertaining to health and safety, the Enforcement Officer may issue a Temporary Certificate of Zoning Compliance having a duration of not more than six (6) months and renewable only for one additional six (6) month period, for the temporary use of land, buildings and other structures in the process of improvement and completion in accordance with an approved application.
+A temporary certificate will not be issued unless at a minimum the final course of paving, parking lot striping, directional signs and driveways to the structure are completed - 72.7.4 Other Permits.
 Approval of an application or issuance of a Certificate will not be construed to constitute compliance with any other regulation, ordinance or law or to relieve the Applicant from responsibility to obtain any other necessary permits.
 The Enforcement Officer may use discretion in withholding an approval of an application or issuance of Certificate until any the permit has been approved and obtained by the Applicant.